 Classic material on multiplayer networking models and state synchronization.

-Real-time Gaming is a system with a hard latency budget, where scaling and fault tolerance matter, but gameplay fairness matters just as much.
+Real-time Gaming is a system with a hard latency budget, where scaling and fault tolerance run into one more requirement: the match has to feel fair.
 The architecture usually revolves around an authoritative server, regional matchmaking, and careful handling of jitter and reconnects.

 Requirements